1 Helpful / 6 Not

 This is a fun and quick course to play with plenty of shade to keep it comfortable in the summer.

-Other Thoughts: Overall, this is a fun course to play in the Baton Rouge area but its not the most challenging.
-For that you have to drive to Flanacher Rd., which isn't all that far away.
+Other Thoughts: Overall, this is a fun course to play in the Baton Rouge area.
+It is less challenging than the nearby Flanacher, which isn't all that far away, but is definitely more fun.
 Play both if you get a chance.